twio142/bitwarden-alfred-workflow/README.md

 # Troubleshooting

+## "bitwarden-alfred-workflow" cannot be opened because the developer cannot be verified.

-- "I'm seeing the following dialog when running the workflow"
+  The following dialog can appear when running the workflow:

   ![image](./assets/catalina-warning.png)

-  **Workaround:**
+### Workaround

   Per [the installation steps](https://github.com/blacs30/bitwarden-alfred-workflow#installation), you **_MUST_** add Alfred to the list of Developer Tool exceptions for Alfred to run any workflow that contains an executable (like this one)

+## Unexpected error.
+Exit code -1.
-- Using `bw` cli and this workflow in parallel can possibly cause this error occurs `Unexpected error.
-Exit code -1.`

-  The reason for that is when the `bw` cli is used in the terminal and the password is entered that a new session is initiated and the workflow's session invalidated.
+  Using `bw` cli and this workflow in parallel can possibly cause this error occurs `Unexpected error.
+Exit code -1.` The reason for that is when the `bw` cli is used in the terminal and the password is entered that a new session is initiated and the workflow's session invalidated.

-  **Workaround:**
+### Workaround

   You can use the bash functions created by @luckman212 and located [here in github](https://github.com/luckman212/bitwarden-cli-helpers)<br>
   Download the bash file and source it in your own `.bash_profile` or `.zshrc`

-- Getting a secret still takes very much time
+## Getting a secret still takes very much time

+**NB: The workflow's internal decryption mechanism is currently not working.
+Follow [issue 171](https://github.com/blacs30/bitwarden-alfred-workflow/issues/171) for progress on this issue.**

   With version 2.2.0 this workflow decrypts the secrets without using the `bw` cli.
 This is much faster but it might possibly can fail.<br>
   If it fails it falls back and uses the `bw` cli to get the secret.
 The decryption takes then more time again, was in the previous versions.<br>

-  **Workaround:**
+### Workaround

-  To use the workflows faster decryption you can [follow this instruction by Bitwarden](https://bitwarden.com/help/article/update-encryption-key/)) <br>
+  To use the workflows faster decryption you can [follow this instruction by Bitwarden](https://bitwarden.com/help/kdf-algorithms/#low-kdf-iterations) <br>
   to update the encryption keys to the new mechanism.

   The linked doc doesn't specify how to force creation of a new key.
 It's easy though: